anuket-project/anuket-specifications/doc/ref_cert/README.md

 [<< Back](../)

+# CNTT Reference Conformance (RC) Requirements and Testing Principles

+The objective each RC workstream is to provide an automated mechanism to measure either a network function (NF) or a cloud infrastructure with a standard set of requirements defined by the associated Reference Architecture (RA).
+Through this measurement, a provider of either NFs or cloud infrastructure will be able to test their conformance to the RA.
+This will ease the integration of NFs into operator environments that host compatible cloud infrastructures, thereby reducing cost, complexity, and time of integration.

+The overall program requires the close coordination of the following:

+**Requirements** - The agreed upon rules and recommendations to which a compliant NF or cloud infrastructure must adhere.
+All requirements will be hosted and maintianed in the RA.
+**Tests** - The verification mechanism that determines that a given NF or cloud infrastructure complies with one or more requirements.
+**Conformance Specifications** - The definition of the requirements, tests, and circumstances (test case integration, etc.) that must be met to be deemed conformant.

+If there is not clear traceability and strong links between these 3 components, then it becomes difficult to determine if a NF or cloud infrastructure is compliant.
+With this in mind, below are the set of recommended principles for each of the three components to follow.
+Adherence to these principles will provide the following:

+* Enable clear progress tracking and linkage between independent projects (i.e. know what has and hasn't been covered, and track changes over time)
+* Help users better understand mandatory vs. optional requirements
+* Provide a stable set of point-in-time requirements and tests to achieve conformance.
+* Reduce ambiguity in testing, requirements, and conformance

+## Requirement Principles
+* All requirements must be assigned a requirements ID and not be embedded in narrative text.
+This is to ensure that readers do not have to infer if a requirement exists and is applicable
+* Requirements must have a unique ID for tracking and reference purposes
+* The requirement ID should include a prefix to delineate the source project
+* Requirements must state the level of compliance (ex: MUST, SHOULD, MAY) per RFC 2119
+* Mandatory requirements must be defined in such a way that they are unambiguously verifiable via automated testing
+* Requirements should be publishable or extractable into a machine readable format such as JSON
+* Requirements should include information about the impact of non-conformance and the rationale for their existence

+## Testing Principles
+* Tests must provide a mapping to the requirement being validated
+* Failures should explicitly reference the requirement IDs violated (optionally they can provide a link or text of the requirement)
+* Failures should provide additional content to inform the user where or how the requirement was violated (ex: which file or resource violated the requirement).
+Put another way, don’t require the user to read the test to understand what went wrong.
+* Testing tools should allow users to select between validation of mandatory and optional requirements (if validation of optional requirements is supported).
+* Testing tools should support selection of tests based on category or profile.
+* Result reports must clearly delineate violations of mandatory vs. optional requirements
+* Tests must be available to run locally by both CNF and NFVI providers
+* Testing tools must produce machine-readable result formats that can be used as input into the badging program (OVP already defines a format).

+## Conformance Specifications
+* Conformance specifications must refer to or define the *versioned* requirements that must be satisfied
+* Conformance specifications must refer to the *versioned* test implementations that must be used to validate the requirements
+* Conformance specifications must define the expected preconditions and environment requirements for any test tooling
+* Conformance specifications must define which tests must be executed in the given testing tools to achieve conformance
+* The conformance specification must provide the mapping between tests and requirements to demonstrate traceability and coverage.

 # CNTT Reference Conformance (RC) Test Case Integration

 All CNTT conformance suites must fulfill the following test case integration